Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Knowledge Infused Data Generation

-The revealed insights from the preliminary studies assert the necessity of domain-tailored knowledge for clinical synthetic data generation.
-In pursuit of efficient, effective, and scalable data generation for clinical domains, we introduce our novel framework, {\ours}, a prior knowledge-informed clinical data generation.
+Section \ref{sec:preliminary} highlights the necessity of domain-tailored knowledge for clinical synthetic data generation.
+In pursuit of this, we present {\ours}, a knowledge-informed framework for clinical data generation.
 The overview of {\ours} is shown in Figure~\ref{fig:overall}.
-This innovative two-step methodology harnesses the emergent capabilities of LLMs and external knowledge from KGs to facilitate the synthesis of clinical data, even when only presented with few-shot examples.
+This two-step methodology harnesses the emergent capabilities of LLMs and external knowledge from KGs to facilitate the synthesis of clinical data, even with few-shot examples only.